turingschool-examples/futbol/README.md

 1. summary describing the different approaches your group discussed for project organization and how you collectively made a decision on which to use.

   We discussed using a project board or direct/group messages, but we ended up deciding that a project board to encapsulate all the ideas that we want to do explore and discuss.
-We also also using slack for messages that can be async.
+We also using slack for messages that can be async.

 1. sentence summary describing your approach to the code design.